Primechain/primechain-api-docs/docs/usecases/invoice_discounting.md

 #### Step 5: Acceptance / rejection of bids by vendor
 The vendor can view all bids placed on invoices in which he is the payee.
 The vendor can accept or reject bids.
 If the vendor accepts the bid, the asset (invoice) is transferred to the relevant investor and the bid amount is transferred to the vendor.
 The vendor can redeem the tokens from the bank.

+To read an offer, use [read_offer](https://github.com/Primechain/primechain-api-docs/blob/master/docs/Offer%20management.MD#3-read-an-offer)

-To reject the offer, [`reject_targeted_offer`](https://github.com/Primechain/primechain-api-docs/blob/master/docs/Offer%20management.MD#7-reject-a-targeted-offer)
+To reject the offer, use [`reject_targeted_offer`](https://github.com/Primechain/primechain-api-docs/blob/master/docs/Offer%20management.MD#7-reject-a-targeted-offer)

-To accept the offer, [`accept_offer`](https://github.com/Primechain/primechain-api-docs/blob/master/docs/Offer%20management.MD#4-accept-an-offer)
+To accept the offer, use [`accept_offer`](https://github.com/Primechain/primechain-api-docs/blob/master/docs/Offer%20management.MD#4-accept-an-offer)

 #### Step 6: Maturity of invoice
 When the invoice matures, the corporate pays the relevant amount to the bank and receives equivalent tokens.